 On Nov.
 20, WWE presents the 30th annual Survivor Series.
-We’re only days away, so as we move towards the event, let’s take a look at how the former Thanksgiving tradition has evolved over the years.
+As we move towards the event, let’s take a look at how the former Thanksgiving tradition has evolved over the years.

 The Survivor Series Rankings